diet-without-stress/regime/README.md

 4/ Which gives you a value in kilocalories (Kcal) of estimated daily metabolism <br />
 5/ You then select the hardness of your diet: Kcal of food below the estimated value <br />
 6/ Then you enter your weight measurement and the details of your food intake every day <br />
+   Which must not be higher than the one chosen at 5/ <br />
 this until you reach your idéal weight <br />